sorakurosawa1024/my-macro-project/README.md

 This repository contains my work for the Keio Quantitative Macroeconomics course.

 ## About Me
-[Write a brief introduction about yourself
+[Write a brief introduction about yourself]
-EC]

 ## Course Topics
 - Business Cycles